jia2zhang/weather-reminder/README.md

 ```

 ## Create & Activate new anaconda virtual environment

+Run the following from your command line:
 ```sh
 conda create -n weather-env python=3.7 # (first time only) conda activate weather-env
 ```

 ## Install the required packages

+Run the following from your command line:
 ```sh
 pip install -r requirements.txt
 ```